 To receive an expungement, you must petition the court.
 Once the court decides to remove your arrest and criminal record, you will never have to disclose your prior arrest because it will no longer be part of the public record.
 While you cannot get misdemeanor and felony convictions expunged, you can get some of them sealed.
 This means that only law enforcement personnel can see your record.

 The expungement process begins when you file a complete and accurate petition and filing fee with the county court in which your criminal case took place.
 After you file, prosecutors have 60 days to object to an expungement based on a variety of reasons.
 If the state objects, you can have a hearing during which your attorney challenges the basis for the objection and presents facts and arguments why you should qualify for the expungement.
-If your expungement is granted by the judge, it can take up to 60 days for law enforcement agencies to process the expungement and destroy records of your arrests, charges, and convictions.
+If a judge grants your expungement, it can take up to 60 days for law enforcement agencies to process the expungement and destroy records of your arrests, charges, and convictions.

-If you have a strong petition for an expungement and are still denied, you have the opportunity to appeal the decision.
+If you have a strong petition for expungement and you still receive a denial, you have the opportunity to appeal the decision.
 You can either petition for the judge to reconsider or for the Appellate Court to review the lower judge’s denial.
 In these situations, it is essential to have an experienced lawyer as appeals can be extraordinarily complicated.
 You should always seek assistance from a criminal lawyer who understands this complex appeals process and how to stand up for your eligibility for an expungement.
 To avoid the need for an appeal, you should contact an attorney before you even start the expungement process.

 The Benefits of Obtaining an Expungement

 - Current or potential employers will not be able to see that you had a criminal case, so they will not use that information in making hiring decisions.
-In addition, if a potential employer asks about criminal convictions on a job application if you have been convicted of a crime, you can honestly answer “no” post-expungement.
+In addition, if a potential employer asks about criminal convictions on a job application, you can honestly answer “no” post-expungement.
 This is critical because many employers do not want to hire anyone with a criminal record, whether or not you have a conviction or simply an arrest.
 Many people may lose jobs during the criminal process due to time in jail, so ensuring you have future employment opportunities is imperative.

 These are only some of the many benefits that can come from clearing your name.
 It is always worth it to look into the possibility of an expungement if your record is holding you back or otherwise affecting your life.

 Remember that you do not have to have a conviction to seek an expungement.
 An arrest may be enough to limit your opportunities.
 Expunging your arrest record can help just as much as expunging a conviction in some situations.
-If you were falsely arrested, you may expect that your arrest will be automatically expunged.
+If police officers falsely arrested you, you may expect that your arrest will be automatically expunged.
 Unfortunately, this is not the case, even if authorities admitted the arrest was a mistake.
 You will still have to proactively seek an expungement to clear your record.
 Too many people assume that a non-conviction arrest or charge will not continue to affect them until they learn the hard way that even an arrest can limit their opportunities.

 OBTAIN TRUSTED LEGAL HELP TODAY!

-Clearing your record demands an acute attention to detail.
-First you must make sure that you are eligible to have your record expunged and next you must make sure you file all paperwork properly.
+Clearing your record demands acute attention to detail.
+First, you must make sure that you are eligible to have your record expunged and next, you must make sure you file all paperwork properly.
 If you fail to file the necessary paperwork, you could waste valuable time and money.
 Since only certain types of records and cases can be expunged, it is imperative that you speak with our DuPage County criminal defense attorneys today about the details surrounding your case.

 After we have evaluated your situation, our legal team will be able to explain to you all of your options.
 We guide many clients successfully through the expungement process so they can experience the benefits of once again having a clean criminal record.
 Call Martin & Kent, L.L.C., for a free consultation today at (630) 474-8000!